-Professor and Graduate Program Director, Department of Geography & Environmental Planning
+Professor and Chair, Department of Geography & Environmental Planning

 Among the many countries in turmoil around the world today, one of the most volatile is Yemen.
 Located at the southern edge of the Arabian Peninsula, the country has been battered by civil war in recent years, and of more concern, has become a new base of operations for Al-Qaeda in the Arabian Peninsula.

 Given Yemen’s uncertain status, our government and its intelligence agencies have been turning to a leading specialist for insight and advice: Charles Schmitz, a geography professor at Towson University.